 In order to be among the final beneficiaries, applicants need to

 - Pass the eligibility check: The ENERCOM Facility’s independent evaluators will check the applications for the eligibility criteria.
-If the information provided by the community matches their self-assessment ofeligibility, the application moves forward.
+If the information provided by the community matches their self-assessment of eligibility, the application moves forward.
 If the information provided in the application shows that a community is not eligible, the application will be rejected.
-A community whose application has been rejected during the first call can reapply for the Facility’s second call, provided it has remedied the elements that made the community not eligible.

-- Rank among the top 73 proposals (for the first call): Even if the Facility would like to support as many communities as possible, we operate within a limited budget.
-For this reason, during the first call, 73 communities will be selected for the grant.
-If your community ranks among the 73 applications with the highest score in the first call for proposals, your application will be successful.
+- Rank among the top 71 proposals (for the second call): Even if the Facility would like to support as many communities as possible, it operates within a limited budget.
+For this reason, during the first call, 71 communities will be selected for the grant.
+If your community ranks among the 71 applications with the highest score in the first call for proposals, your application will be successful.

-The Facility will communicate the final results of the evaluation by 22 December 2025.
+The Facility will communicate the final results of the evaluation in October 2026.

 Appeals may be submitted to the Facility’s Helpdesk within 5 working days of receiving notification of the evaluation result.
 The Facility will not consider appeals after this period.

 Once your application has been approved, your main point of contact will receive an invitation to fill in a Beneficiary Identification Form (BIF).
-The information provided in this form will serve to complete the grant agreement.
+The information provided in this form will serve to prepare your grant agreement.
 You will need to provide the following information in the Beneficiary Identification Form:

 Once your application has been approved, your main point of contact will receive an invitation to fill in a Beneficiary Identification Form (see question 6.1 in this document).
 You will have 2 weeks from receiving the confirmation that your proposal has been accepted to complete this form.
 Once you have completed and submitted this form, the grant agreement will be generated by the platform and you will receive an invitation to sign it via DocuSign via email from the European Energy Communities Facility’s Coordinator (REScoop.eu).
 This will be done within 2-4 weeks of receiving your completed Beneficiary Identification Form.
 The Facility’s Coordinator will upload your final grant agreement countersigned on the platform, where you will be able to download it.

 The grant agreement will be generated automatically by the platform: If your project is selected you will be asked to fill in the Beneficiary Identification Form via the platform.
 Its data will be automatically filled out in the grant agreement template.
 You won’t have to do anything.
 REScoop.eu will send you a request to sign the document via DocuSign.
-Once the grant agreement is countersigned by REscoop.eu, it will be uploaded on the platform and you will be able to download it.
+Once the grant agreement is countersigned by REscoop.eu, it will be uploaded on the platform, you will receive a notification and you will be able to download it.
+This moment will mark the beginning of your collaboration with the Facility.

 A business plan for an energy community is a strategic tool that helps define the community’s vision, objectives, governance structure, and operational approach to developing and sustaining its energy-related activities.
 Beyond serving as a roadmap for implementation, a well-prepared business plan plays a crucial role in analysing the financial viability of the initiative.
 It provides a structured assessment of the resources required for the project, including infrastructure, operational costs, and administrative needs, while also identifying potential revenue streams that can sustain the community’s activities in the long term.
 By detailing cost structures, estimating investment needs, and exploring various financing mechanisms such as grants, loans, and member contributions, the business plan enables your energy community to determine the most suitable approach to funding your activities.
 Additionally, it evaluates financial risks and outlines strategies to mitigate them, strengthening the project’s credibility for potential investors and financial institutions.